tchuang/PetFeeder/README.md

 # PetFeeder
-This is a Final Project of UW MHCI+D HCID 521 class
+This is a final project of UW MHCI+D HCID 521 class

 Video: http://youtu.be/FCfzSW2LWUE